uyuni-project/uyuni-rfc/accepted/00065-salt-minions-update-cycle.md

 **Independent Maintenance Cycle**

 In order to efficiently update Salt Minion on any version of operating system, the update cycle of a Salt Minion needs to be independent from the maintenance update of the very operating system itself.
+This can be achieved by keeping Salt Minion volatile and nearly state-less.

 Rationale: Allow components update as soon as it is needed for the software component, without waiting for the general maintenance update.